 Lance speaks freely about the friendships he made in the business with Kerry, Bruiser Brody, Dusty Wolfe, and Jim Hellwig (The Ultimate Warrior).
 Many seem to think Lance’s career was over when he stopped working for Fritz, but what happened next may surprise you.

-If you are interested in reading more, be sure to grab a copy of the book at LanceByChance.com.
+If you are interested in reading more, be sure to grab a copy of this fantastic book.

 - Kevin Von Erich on Being the Last of the Von Erich Brothers Alive